isawnyu/pleiades-ansible/README.md

   monitoring
 * newrelic_appname: Sets the prefix to be used in new relic for all apps and plugins.
-* plone_instance_count: Sets the number of plone instances to run on the server (limit 5, the first will not be included in the load balancer and is accessed directly for administrative purposes only)
+* plone_client_count: Sets the number of plone instances to run on the server (limit 5, the first will not be included in the load balancer and is accessed directly for administrative purposes only)
 * restart_delay: Sets the number of seconds to wait between rolling instance